-This course will focus on developing an understanding of basic trigonometry. main topics for this course are a) triangle and angle relationships using radians and/or degrees, b) trigonometric ratios (sine, cosine, and tangent), c) the laws of sines and cosines, d) solving triangles, and e) the unit circle.
+This course will focus on developing an understanding of basic trigonometry.
+The main topics for this course are a) triangle and angle relationships using radians and/or degrees, b) trigonometric ratios (sine, cosine, and tangent), c) the Laws of Sines and Cosines, d) solving triangles, and e) the unit circle.
 The application of these topics to solve real world problems will be emphasized through the course.
-This course will assist students in preparation for college placement tests as well as introductory college mathematics courses.
+This course will assist students in preparation for college placement tests as well as other introductory college mathematics courses.

 Pacing Guide

 1st Marking Period 2nd Marking Period

 Unit 1 Unit 2 Unit 3 Unit 4

-Trigonometric Functions and their Inverses Graphing Trigonometric Functions Trigonometric Identities Solving Triangles FINAL
+Trigonometric Functions and their Inverses Graphing Trigonometric Functions Trigonometric Identities Solving Triangles

-7 weeks 4 weeks 3 weeks 4 weeks H
+7 weeks 4 weeks 3 weeks 4 weeks

 Course Overview Central Understandings Insights learned from exploring generalizations through the essential questions.
 (Students will understand that) Patterns and functional relationships can be represented and analyzed using a variety of strategies, tools, and technologies.
 Quantitative relationships can be expressed numerically in multiple ways in order to make connections and simplify calculations using a variety of strategies, tools and technologies.
 Shapes and structures can be analyzed, visualized, measured and transformed using a variety of strategies, tools, and technologies.
 Data can be analyzed to make informed decisions using a variety of strategies, tools, and technologies.
+Essential Questions How do patterns and functions help us describe data and physical phenomena and solve a variety of problems?
+How are quantitative relationships represented by numbers?
+How do geometric relationships and measurements help us to solve problems and make sense of our world?
+How can collecting, organizing and displaying data help us analyze information and make reasonable and informed decisions?
 Assessments Formative Assessments Summative Assessments

+Content Outline

-Content Outline Standards I. Unit 1 - Trigonometric Functions and their Inverses Connecticut Common Core State Standards are met in the following areas: FUNCTIONS II.
-Unit 2 - Graphing Trigonometric Functions • GEOMETRY III.
-Unit 3 - Trigonometric Identities IV.
-Unit 4 - Solving Triangles
+- I. Unit 1 Trigonometric Functions and their Inverses - II.
+Unit 2 Graphing Trigonometric Functions - III.
+Unit 3 Trigonometric Identities - IV.
+Unit 4 Solving Triangles